bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3003_bridgecrew_automate_add_runtime.md

 That’s all it takes to connect your AWS account to Bridgecrew for continuous cloud security monitoring and compliance benchmarking.

 ### Exploring runtime violations
 With the runtime AWS account connected, let’s edit our filters on the Incidents page to show only the AWS source.
-In the filters option pane, select your AWS account ID that should now show up alongside your CodePipeline and GitHub repositories from the earlier modules.
+In the filters option pane, select your AWS account ID that should now show up alongside your other integrations from the earlier modules.

 ![AWS Bridgecrew filter pane](./images/filter-aws-only-dash.png "AWS Bridgecrew filter pane")